-Computerized tomography (CT) scan: An X-ray machine is connected to a computer which creates a series of images of areas inside the mouth and neck.
+Computerized tomography (CT) scan: An X-ray machine is connected to a computer that creates a series of images of areas inside the mouth and neck.
 Sometimes, a pill may be given, or a dye may be injected to highlight the tissue on the X-ray.

-Magnetic resonance imaging (MRI): In this procedure, a large magnet, radio waves and a computer are used to produce detailed pictures of the inside of the mouth and neck.
+Magnetic resonance imaging (MRI): In this procedure, a large magnet, radio waves, and a computer are used to produce detailed pictures of the inside of the mouth and neck.

 Positron emission tomography (PET) scan: During the scan, a small amount of radioactive substance is injected into a vein, which is absorbed more by the cancer cells than the normal cells.
 The scanner generates images of the areas inside the mouth and neck.

 The following are the basic stages of tongue and buccal mucosa cancer:

 The treatment aims to cure cancer, retain the function and appearance of the mouth, and prevent cancer from recurring.